excalq/tupac/README.md

 _Version 0.01 - July 1, 2012_

-**Status** Currently in development, not ready for use.
+**Status**: Currently in development, not ready for use.

-Tupac is a web-based tool for system administration in a multi-admin, multi-server environment of servers.
+Tupac is a web-based tool for system administration in a multiple administrator, server, and environment setting.
-This tool is idesigned to be an easy to use UI to run shell commands (which are specified in the server's sudoers file).
+This tool is designed to be an easy to use UI to run shell commands on remote servers.
+Simply put, it manages and wraps remote SSH commands specified in the [sudoers config](https://help.ubuntu.com/community/Sudoers).

 This makes it easy to build a list of commands, such as deployments tasks, associate them with target servers and environments, and allow users to run them.
 Everything that happens is recorded in a searchable log.
+It also ensures security by using sudoers to store allowed commands and arguments.

-This is a great web tool for doing tasks with Chef and Knife, Capistrano, and literally anything else you can do via SSH.
+This is a great web tool for running tasks with Chef, Knife, Capistrano, Rake, and literally anything else you can do via SSH.

 ### Requirements